laobubu/HyperMD/docs/index.md

 Still under construction...
 Consider:

-1. Read <../README.md> if you use RequireJS
+1. Read [README](../README.md) if you use RequireJS
-2. Read <./examples/ai1.html> if you prefer old-school HTML tags
+2. Read the source code of [this demo](./examples/ai1.html) if you prefer old-school HTML tags
 3. Read the [source code](https://github.com/laobubu/HyperMD/) if you want to dive into HyperMD addons
    - VSCode is highly recommended.
    - Maybe someday the documentation will be generated with TypeScript.